This Week of Grace: Production

-The film was made by Twickenham Studios following a dispute between Radio Pictures, who owned the rights to Fields, and Associated Talking Pictures (ATP) who had previously made her films.
-It was part of an attempt by Twickenham to move away from making Quota quickies towards higher budgeted quality productions a strategy that continued until the bankruptcy of its owner Julius Hagen.
+The film was made by Twickenham Studios following a dispute between Radio Pictures, which owned the rights to Fields, and Associated Talking Pictures (ATP), which had previously made her films.
+It was part of an attempt by Twickenham to move away from making Quota quickies towards higher-budgeted quality productions a strategy that continued until the bankruptcy of its owner, Julius Hagen.
 As the sound stage at Twickenham was already booked, the film was shot at Ealing Studios.

 Reception

-The film is one of the least well-known of Fields' work.
-It has been noted for its promotion of a national consensus between classes - the first time this had been featured in a Fields film.
+The film is one of the least well-known of Fields' works.
+It has been noted for its promotion of a national consensus between classes — the first time this had been featured in a Fields film.
 It was theme which was to become a cornerstone of her work during her years of mainstream popularity.
-It was well-received on its release with Kine Weekly observing that the film consolidated Field's as "England's premier entertainer".
+It was well-received on its release, with Kine Weekly observing that the film consolidated Fields as "England's premier entertainer."